 On this page:

-Oregon Administrative Rules (OARs) for Public Water Systems
+Temporary Rules for Cyanotoxin Monitoring at Public Drinking Water Systems

 Oregon Health Authority has developed temporary rules that will require drinking water systems in the state using certain surface water sources, such as those prone to harmful algae blooms, to routinely test for cyanotoxins that these blooms produce, and notify the public about the test results.

 These rules are effective July 1, 2018 and will remain in effect until permanent rules can be established later this year following a thorough, public rulemaking process.